zoushipeng/goahead/doc/paks/exp-html/README.md

 ### To configure in expansive.json:

 * html.enable &mdash; Enable the html service to post-process HTML files.
+Defaults to true.
+* html.mappings &mdash; File extensions to process.
+Defaults to [ 'html' ].
 * html.options &mdash; Command line options to html-minifier.
 Default options are:
     --remove-comments --collapse-whitespace --prevent-attributes-escaping --remove-empty-attributes --remove-optional-tags